Home Sweet Home (Mötley Crüe song): Music video

-The video (directed by Wayne Isham and guest-starring actor Michael Berryman) depicts each band member receiving a phone call home, and replying "I'm on my way!", Vince Neil on a beach, Mick Mars on a throne in a haunted house, Nikki Sixx at a bar, and Tommy Lee at a wild party.
+The video (directed by Wayne Isham and guest-starring actor Michael Berryman) begins with each band member at various locations receiving a phone call home, and replying "I'm on my way!"; Vince Neil is at a beach, Mick Mars is sitting on a throne in a haunted house, Nikki Sixx is at a bar, and Tommy Lee is at a wild party.
 The piano intro plays over a clip of a tour bus driving by at sunset.
 The rest of the video shows the band pre-concert and performing on stage, shot at The Summit in Houston (concert footage) and Reunion Arena in Dallas (exterior).
 The end of the video shows the same tour bus with the words "Rockin 'N' Rollin" on the marquee.

 The video topped the MTV daily request chart for over three months, until MTV invoked the (unwritten) "Crue Rule", dropping videos from their request line 30 days after their MTV premiere.

 Legacy

-A parody of this video was used for the end credits of the 2010 film Hot Tub Time Machine, with Rob Corddry's character Lou "Violator" Dorchen clothed in Vince Neil's purple vest, white tiger striped spandex & headband, with the band's name altered to "Mötley Lüe".
+A parody of this video was used for the end credits of the 2010 film Hot Tub Time Machine, with Rob Corddry's character Lou "Violator" Dorchen clothed in Vince Neil's purple vest, white tiger striped spandex and headband, with the band's name altered to "Mötley Lüe".
 It also parodies some of the same clips from the original video.

-Drummer Tommy Lee re-recorded the song in 2011, for Season 4 of the TV series Californication, and has a cameo in "Lights, Camera, Asshole" performing the song on piano in a bar at the end of the episode, the third episode in the show's fourth season was named for this song.
+Drummer Tommy Lee re-recorded the song in 2011, for season four of the TV series Californication, and has a cameo in "Lights, Camera, Asshole" performing the song on piano in a bar at the end of the episode, the third episode in the show's fourth season was named for this song.